-In January 2020 the Public Opinion Research Centre of the Institute of Sociology the Czech Academy of Sciences investigated whether respondents trust to selected politicians.
+In September 2020 the Public Opinion Research Centre of the Institute of Sociology the Czech Academy of Sciences investigated whether respondents trust to selected politicians.
 They were given a list with 20 names of top politicians who represent political parties present in the Chamber of Deputies.

-In January 2020 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
+In September 2020 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
 In this month there was a question about their trust to the Chambers of Parliament, the President, the Government, and Local and Regional Councils.

-In a survey conducted by Public Opinion Research Centre in January 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
+In a survey conducted by Public Opinion Research Centre in September 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
 In the press release, there are two different types of information: the likely voter model and the party preferences.